Table tennis: Starting a game

 According to ITTF rule 2.13.1, the first service is decided by lot, normally a coin toss.
-It is also customary for one player (or the umpire/scorer) to conceal the ball in one hand, usually beneath the table, and invite the other player to guess which hand contains the ball.
-A correct or incorrect guess determines the order of choice: the "winner" may select to serve, receive, or choose the side of the table.
-(An informal and unsanctioned alternative is for the players to rally the ball three times before playing out the point.
-This is often referred to as "serve to play", "rally to serve", "play for serve", or "volley for serve".
-Another common, informal method is known as "ping for serve" or "pinging for serve", in which players begin by hitting or bouncing the ball, then taking turns to rally and spell out the word "ping" (P-I-N-G), followed by playing out the point to decide the serve.
+It is also common for one player (or the umpire/scorer) to hide the ball in one or the other hand, usually hidden under the table, allowing the other player to guess which hand the ball is in.
+The correct or incorrect guess gives the "winner" the option to choose to serve, receive, or to choose which side of the table to use.
+(A common but non-sanctioned method is for the players to play the ball back and forth three times and then play out the point.
+This is commonly referred to as "serve to play", "rally to serve", "play for serve", or "volley for serve".
+Another common method is referred to as "Ping for serve" or "Pinging for serve" where players will begin playing by hitting or bouncing the ball and playing a rally spelling out the word ping P-I-N-G with each hit then playing out the point for service).